Cham dance: Content

 Chams often depict incidents from the life of Padmasambhava, the 9th century Nyingmapa teacher, and other saints.

 The great debate of the Council of Lhasa between the two principal debators or dialecticians, Moheyan and Kamalaśīla is narrated and depicted in a specific cham dance held annually at Kumbum Monastery in Qinghai.
-One iteration of this dance is performed on the eve of Losar, the Tibetan new year, to commemorate the assassination of the cruel Tibetan king, Langdarma in 841 CE by a monk called Lahlungpa Pelgyi Dorje.
+One iteration of this dance is performed on the eve of Losar, the Tibetan new year, to commemorate the assassination of the cruel Tibetan king, Langdarma in 841 CE by a monk called Lhalung Pelgyi Dorje.
 The monk, dressed in a black robe and a black hat, danced outside the palace until he was allowed to perform in front of the emperor, then assassinated him.
 It is a dance symbolising the victory of good over evil.

 The Black Hat dance is a Vajrakilaya dance and is the dance most frequently depicted in paintings.
 The dance is performed by Buddhist monks and operates in two levels, to achieve enlightenment and to destroy evil forces.
 The dancers often hold a skull and scarf tied together and then attached to the hilt of a purba.

 Localities

 Bhutan

 In Bhutan, the dances are performed during the annual religious festivals or tshechu, held in the dzong in each district.
 The Cham is performed by monks, sometimes nuns and villagers.
-The Royal Academy of Performing Arts is the main body which promotes the preservation of the culture of Cham and the dances.
+The Royal Academy of Performing Arts is the main body which promotes the preservation of the culture of Cham.
+This honors Guru Rinpoche (Padmasambhava) and celebrates his deeds through the performance of sacred dances.
+Since Guru Rinpoche was a fully enlightened being, he is extremely important in Bhutan and it is through his teachings that Bhutanese devotees are shown the true and fast path to enlightenment.
+These dances assist in cultivating faith and understanding of the Guru deeds, and as such both honor and educate the attendees.